gavinandresen/paymentrequest/spec.rst

         repeated bytes certificate = 1;
     }

+If pki_type is "x509+sha256", then the Payment message is hashed using the SHA256 algorithm to produce the message digest that is signed.
+If pki_type is "x509+sha1", then the SHA1 algorithm is used, but SHA1 should only be used if SHA256 is not available.

 Each certificate is a DER [ITU.X690.1994] PKIX certificate value.
 The certificate containing the public key of the entity that digitally signed the PaymentRequest MUST be the first certificate.
 This MAY be followed by additional certificates, with each subsequent certificate being the one used to certify the previous one.
 The recipient MUST verify the certificate chain according to [RFC5280] and reject the PaymentRequest if any validation failure occurs.

 *Issue:* What should we say about root certificates and certificate management in general?
 Any requirements, or leave it up to each Bitcoin client to determine which root CA's are trustworthy, as happens with web browsers?
-Gavin suggests trusting only (say) ten of the Extended Validation authorities: http://en.wikipedia.org/wiki/Extended_Validation_Certificate#Extended_Validation_certificate_identification

-*Issue:* X.509 is widely criticised for doing too much.
-However, it is the PKI system we're stuck with.
-Do web browsers / certificate authorities support the full X.509 spec, or only a subset?
-Should Bitcoin clients only support some well-defined subset of X.509 ?
-More research needed here...
+Proposal: by default, use the system's list of root certificates, which should be kept up-to-date with system software updates.
+But allow technical or paranoid users to override with a list of their own.

 *Issue:* Specify a maximum certificate chain length, to avoid DoS or other potential attacks?
 What is the maximum chain length that reputable certificate issuing authorities use?
+Proposal: maximum 50,000 bytes for the entire PaymentRequest message, which is plenty for any reasonable size certificate chain.

+*Potential extension:* add 'bytes ocsp_response' for an optional "stapled" OCSP reponse (http://en.wikipedia.org/wiki/OCSP_Stapling) to prove the merchant certificate hasn't been revoked.

 Extensibility / Upgrading
 =========================